 - Bake your salmon on parchment paper or silicone mat for 18-20 minutes, or cook in a skillet sprayed with non-stick spray, until cooked through or to your desired level of doneness.

-- Bake or cook your salmon in coconut oil or butter, if desired, until cooked through or to your desired level of doneness.
+- Bake or pan fry your salmon in red palm oil, coconut oil, or butter, if desired, until cooked through or to your desired level of doneness.

 - Pour sauce over filet and dig in!